 Focus and Scope

 Partnerships in the transition into and out of higher education and in extra-curricular activities are also relevant where they have an impact on learning and teaching in higher education.

 The term, students as partners, is both recognized and contested.
 The founding editors’ choice to use the term in the title of the journal constitutes an assertion of the importance of students taking their place among partners focused on learning and teaching in higher education.
 At the same time, it signals an invitation for critical dialogue among contributors and readers about how to name and how to continue to interrogate collaboration and co-creation among students and staff.
 Our commitment is to capture the many practices and the wide-ranging scholarly considerations through a diversity of writing genres.

-Some contributions will be specifically about the process of partnership.
-Others will focus on examples or outcomes of partnership activities.
-However, all contributions must discuss the implications for partnerships in learning and teaching in higher education.
-All contributions need to communicate effectively to the international readership of the journal and avoid jargon and unnecessary or unexplained acronyms.
-Sufficient institutional- and national-specific detail should be included to inform an international readership of the impact that local culture and politics have on the outcomes of the research or nature of the initiative discussed.
+The focus of IJSaP is on the process of partnership rather than the outcomes of projects and initiatives.
+Hence all contributions must discuss the implications for partnerships in learning and teaching in higher education.
+In addition, all contributions need to communicate effectively to the international readership of the journal and avoid jargon and unnecessary or unexplained acronyms.
+Sufficient institutional-, disciplinary- and national-specific detail should be included to inform an international readership of the impact that local culture and politics have on the outcomes of the research or nature of the initiative discussed.

 Peer Review Process

 Staff and students who have interest and experience in students as partners are encouraged to indicate their interest in joining the International Reviewer Panel by completing the Reviewer Expression of Interest Form.

 Normally, student reviewers should be currently studying at the undergraduate or postgraduate level in higher education or have graduated in the last two years.